MX Lookup

 However, to spread the load across many mail servers, a single mail server cannot manage it.
 The multiple MX records with the same priority value can process the email where one is picked randomly.

-An example MX record with a combination of MX record backup and load balanced for the domain example.com look like the following:
+An example MX record with a combination of MX record backup and load balanced for the domain example.com looks like the following:

 In this example, the mail servers mail1.example.com and mail2.example.com will get an equal chance to handle email processing.
 If both fail to respond, then the mail server at mail3.example.com will take processing the email.